BenBaeyens/merchant-madness/README.md

   - At the moment, the best way to fix it seems to manually input the colors into the prefab, which is still better than spaghetti-code, but not quite what I wanted it to be.
 - How did I solve it?
   - The current way I solved it is by having several lists of 2 colors each, which the script picks from based on a random lerp value to get multiple million different color combinations based off of presets that you can predefine (Currently you can only define this in script or editor).

+#### Item selling/buying
+- What is it?
+How did I get stuck?
+  - As a result of not planning out properly, or rather thinking I had planned out when in reality the system was flaud, organising item selling for all different merchants and salesmen was getting slightly difficult.
+  - There was no oversight of which merchants sold which items
+- How will I try to fix it?
+  - I have planned out a system that I will be using for future trading/item buying/selling by having scriptable item objects.
+- How did I solve it?
+  - I used scriptable item objects, and attach them in a list so you can see which items the merchant is selling.
+This is way easier to see which merchants sell which items.
+And if you want the info for the item, you double click the item and all the information is layed out right there.

 ###### Developed by Kjip(Gamer).
 Original development since April 2019.